tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 Once symbolic representation and symbolic reasoning are in place, a natural question follows: how do you write programs in this system?

 The first step is using a programming language that supports symbolic notation — the same symbolic forms introduced by ASN.
-Numbers, expressions, and transformations are written exactly as they appear in equations — and they stay that way during execution.
+Numbers, expressions, and transformations are written exactly as they appear in equations — and they remain in symbolic form throughout execution.
 In this model, structure isn’t just preserved — it’s encoded through tagging: each value or function carries metadata that defines its phase, role, or position.
-This allows symbolic programs to remain legible and manipulable throughout execution — not as raw code, but as structured objects the system can evaluate, defer, or reuse.
+This gives the system direct access to the identity of every component, not just its numeric value.

-But symbolic programming goes beyond notation.
-It also applies the same structure-preserving logic to the program itself.
-Instead of compiling logic into fixed instructions, symbolic systems keep the logic open — reusable, inspectable, and structurally active at runtime.
+But symbolic programming goes beyond representation.
+It also changes how logic is held.
+Instead of compiling conditions and control structures into instruction sequences, symbolic programs retain their structure.
+Rules, transformations, and decisions remain active and visible at runtime — not as code to be interpreted, but as forms that can be examined, referenced, or adapted in context.

-In the symbolic software layer, programs aren’t reduced to instruction sequences.
-They’re composed as symbolic expressions — and those expressions remain accessible throughout execution.
-Rather than flattening logic, the system maintains its form — making it possible to introspect, reuse, or selectively route computation based on structure.
+In the symbolic software layer, logic doesn't flatten.
+It flows.
+Programs are composed as symbolic expressions, and those expressions stay structurally available during execution.
+This makes it possible to adapt evaluation dynamically — computing only what’s needed, when it’s needed, based on structure and state.

 For example, a rule like: